m-watkins1/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 })
 ```
 <div class="evidence-box">
-  <strong>SPATIAL PATTERN 📍:</strong> West station sits just <strong>800 meters</strong> from ChemTech Manufacturing—the closest suspect to the most contaminated location.
+  <strong>SPATIAL PATTERN:</strong> West station sits just <strong>800 meters</strong> from ChemTech Manufacturing, the closest suspect to the most contaminated location.
 ChemTech is positioned where water enters the lake, explaining why contamination is highest at West and gradually decreases with distance.
 The spatial correlation is unmistakable.
 </div>

 ---